Pull-Up Diapers for Babies and Toddlers in Japan

 pull-up diapers for babies in japan

-As promised in my review of newborn diapers in Japan, here’s a look at M-size pull-up or pants-type (パンツタイプ) diapers in Japan.
+As promised in my review of baby diapers in Japan, here’s a look at M-size pull-up or pants-type (パンツタイプ) diapers in Japan.

 In Japan, you’ll find that diapers come in tape-type (テープタイプ) or pants-type (パンツタイプ).

-You likely used tape-type on your newborn, which has tabs on each side that you attach to the front of the diaper.
+You likely used tape-type on your newborn and in the first few months of their life.
+These have tabs on each side that you attach to the front of the diaper.
 However, as your baby gets older and more active, you may want to think about switching to pants-type diapers (which I’ll refer to as pull-ups from now on), which you slip your baby or toddler into like a pair of underpants.

 This video by the Japanese diaper brand Merries gives a nice explanation about how to put pull-ups on your child, and it has English subtitles as well!